Bissell Little Green Review: Can This Portable Carpet Cleaner Really Handle Anything?

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Our house has wood floors in the main living areas and kitchen, but there’s carpet everywhere else.
-As outdoor lovers with pets, a child, and virtually no entryway for wet paws and muddy shoes, we make a bit of a mess.
+As outdoor lovers with pets, a child, and virtually no entryway for wet paws and muddy shoes, we make a bit of a mess and are constantly cleaning.
 Enter the Bissell Little Green, a portable carpet cleaner designed to suck up spills and scrub away stains before they set in.

 But what about those stains that have become part of your home—the grubby arm of the couch, a mystery spot on the stairs, or the latest place your pup decided to gnaw on a treat?
 I put the Bissell Little Green carpet cleaner to the test on the toughest stains in our house (and garage), as well as on a few surprise areas that popped up during testing.
 After several hours of tests on just as many surfaces, I know what the Little Green can handle and what is just beyond its reach.
 See what I liked, what I wish was different, and if I’ll keep using the Bissell Little Green.